base-org/web/apps/base-docs/docs/tokens/token-list.md

 ### Step 3: Await final approval

-Reviews are regularly conducted by the Base team and you should receive a reply within 24-72 hours (depending on if the PR is opened on a week day, weekend or holiday).
+Reviews are regularly conducted by the Base team and you should receive a reply within 24-72 hours (depending on if the PR is opened on a weekday, weekend or holiday).